Thursday, February 27, 2014

 Built: Originally 12th century, expanded in 1580's

-Remaining remnants: Gate, clay walls and moats
+Remaining remnants: Gate, clay walls and dry moats

 Title: 100 famous Japanese castles